 Challenge-based learning is a variant of problem-based learning (PBL), which requires learners to use what they learn to solve real-world problems.
 This approach facilitates the development of declarative knowledge (factual information), procedural knowledge (process-based information), and structural knowledge (higher-order relationships and organizing principles).
 It also naturally leads to more collaborative learning, as learners work together to find solutions to complex problems.

-Collaborative learning plays a crucial role in Challenge-Based Learning.
+Collaborative learning plays a crucial role in challenge-based learning.
 It facilitates deep learning, which derives from social constructivism, situated learning in collaborative contexts.
-Moreover, collaborative learning has been shown to improve motivation and engagement among learners.
-The Community of Inquiry is an educational community of individuals who collaboratively engage in purposeful critical discourse and reflection to construct personal meaning and confirm mutual understanding.
-The community is based on social constructivism and points to the importance of social, cognitive, and teaching presence in maximizing the effectiveness of learning.
+Collaborative learning has been shown to improve motivation and engagement among learners.
+The Community of Inquiry is an educational community of individuals who collaboratively engage in purposeful, critical discourse and reflection to construct personal meaning and confirm mutual understanding.
+The community is based on social constructivism and points to the importance of social, cognitive, and teaching presence in maximizing effectiveness.

 Self-Determination Theory (SDT) explains human motivation in relation to people's innate growth tendencies and innate psychological needs.
 It focuses on the degree to which human behavior is self-motivated and self-determined.
-Challenge-Based Learning recognizes three drivers for growth, namely competence, autonomy, and relatedness.
-By tracking competencies, Challenge-Based Learning ensures that learners operate within their zone of proximal development (ZPD), which is neither too easy nor too difficult.
-Appropriate scaffolding, resources, and access to mentors are also provided to support learners' learning.
+Challenge-based learning recognizes three drivers for growth, namely competence, autonomy, and relatedness.
+By tracking competencies, challenge-based learning ensures that learners operate within their zone of proximal development (ZPD), which is neither too easy nor too difficult.
+Scaffolding, resources, and access to mentors are also provided to support learners' learning.